estafyn/Empire-of-Cards/src/assets/content/Main Storyline Outline.md

 ### 1\.
 Arrival at the Casino

-- The player, currently burdened by a significant debt, enters the grand casino in Werribee (the capital city of the cassowary empire, circa 80,000 BCE).
+- The player, currently burdened by a significant debt, enters the grand casino in Werribee (the capital city of the cassowary empire, circa 140,000 BCE, during the Age of Companies).
 - **Narrative Introduction**:
   - Werribee is a bustling metropolis of Cassowaries, with the Werribee Traders Association (WTA) logos prominently displayed.
   - The environment is vibrant yet oppressive, showcasing the advanced technological state of this ancient civilization.